 The Museum of Science has an extraordinary story to tell: new interactive exhibits; leadership in technological literacy; attention to pioneering discoveries in biomedical and life sciences.
 We invite you to visit.
 Discover how this dynamic national institution has inspired people and changed lives since 1830.
 It might even change yours.

-With the Museum's boards of trustees and overseers, Miaoulis spearheaded creation of the National Center for Technological Literacy® (NCTL®) at the Museum in 2004.
+In 2004, Miaoulis spearheaded creation of the National Center for Technological Literacy® (NCTL®) at the Museum.
 Supported by corporate, foundation, and federal funds, the NCTL aims to enhance knowledge of engineering and technology for people of all ages and to inspire the next generation of engineers, inventors, and scientists.
-The Museum of Science is the country's only science museum with a comprehensive strategy and infrastructure to foster technological literacy in both science museums and schools nationwide.
-Through the NCTL, the Museum is creating technology exhibits and programs and integrating engineering as a new discipline in schools via standards-based K – 12 curricular reform.
+The Museum of Science is the country’s only science museum with a comprehensive strategy and infrastructure to foster technological literacy in both science museums and schools nationwide.

-Recognizing that a 21st-century curriculum must include the human-made world, the NCTL advances technological literacy in schools by helping states modify educational standards and assessments, by designing K – 12 engineering materials, and by offering educators professional development.
-The NCTL's curricula have reached over 42,200 teachers and close to 3 million students in 50 states.
-The Museum's Star Wars: Where Science Meets Imagination exhibition, created with Lucasfilm Ltd., and funded in part by the National Science Foundation (NSF), is promoting technological literacy to over 2.3 million people in museums nationally and in Australia.
-In 2010 the NCTL won the Smaller Business Association of New England Innovation Award.
+The NCTL advances technological literacy in schools by helping states modify educational standards and assessments, by designing K – 12 engineering materials, and by offering educators professional development.
+The NCTL’s curricula have reached over 55,600 teachers and 4.2 million students in 50 states.
+Its Engineering is Elementary® curriculum is the model for a European Commission-funded initiative to introduce engineering in primary schools and museums in nine European countries and Israel.
+The Museum’s Star Wars: Where Science Meets Imagination exhibition, created with Lucasfilm Ltd., and funded in part by the National Science Foundation (NSF), is touring museums nationally, promoting technological literacy to over 2.7 million people.

-Miaoulis earned bachelor's and doctorate degrees in mechanical engineering and a master's in economics at Tufts, and received a master's degree in mechanical engineering from the Massachusetts Institute of Technology.
-He has published over 100 research papers and holds two patents.
-He has also been honored with the Presidential Young Investigator award, the Allan MacLeod Cormack Award for Excellence in Collaborative Research, the William P. Desmond Award for outstanding contributions to Public Education, the Boston Jaycees Outstanding Young Leader Award, and a Mellon Fellowship.
-A former WGBH Trustee, Miaoulis has co-chaired the Mass.
+Yannis has published more than 100 research papers and holds two patents.
+He has also been honored with the Presidential Young Investigator award, the Allan MacLeod Cormack Award for Excellence in Collaborative Research, the William P. Desmond Award for outstanding contributions to Public Education, and Tufts University Alumni Association's Outstanding Service Award.
+A former WGBH Trustee, he has co-chaired the Mass.
 Technology/Engineering Education Advisory Board.
-He is a 2011 winner of the ASME (American Society of Mechanical Engineers) Ralph Coats Roe Medal.
-Named in 2006 by President George W. Bush to the National Museum and Library Services Board, Miaoulis has also served on the NASA Advisory Council, receiving NASA's Exceptional Public Service Medal in 2009; he is presently on the NASA Education and Public Outreach Committee.
+A 2012 recipient of the Science Club for Girls Catalyst Award, Yannis is also a 2011 winner of the ASME (American Society of Mechanical Engineers) Ralph Coats Roe Medal.
+On the National Museum and Library Services Board from 2006 to 2012, he has also served on the NASA Advisory Council and the NASA Education and Public Outreach Committee, receiving NASA's Exceptional Public Service Medal in 2009.
 A member of Mass.
-Governor Deval Patrick's Commonwealth Readiness Project Leadership Council, he also serves on the Executive Committee of Gov. Patrick's Science, Technology, Engineering and Math Advisory Council.
-Miaoulis is a member of the boards of trustees of Wellesley College and Tufts University and serves on the Lesley University Leadership Council.
+Governor Deval Patrick’s Commonwealth Readiness Project Leadership Council, he also serves on the Executive Committee of Gov. Patrick's Science, Technology, Engineering and Math Advisory Council and on the American Association for the Advancement of Science Committee on Science & Technology Engagement.

 Photo © Michael Malyszko